vortahq/rich-error/Readme.md

 Using rich error is easy, you can create a new RichError using `richerror.New("error message")`.
 It automatically adds runtime information to your error (like line number, file name, etc.).
 If you wish to add extra information to your error you can use following methods.
-You can chain them together and with the exception of `NilIfNoError` their ordering is not important.
+You can chain them together and except `NilIfNoError` their ordering is not important.

 ### WithFields & WithField